Henry de Vere, 18th Earl of Oxford: Marriage

 Immediately afterwards (1 January 1624) Oxford married Lady Diana Cecil, daughter of William Cecil, 2nd Earl of Exeter and Elizabeth Drury, a beauty who brought him a fortune of £30,000.
 Francis Bacon in his disgrace asked favours in an obsequious letter which he addressed to the Earl in the month of his marriage.
 Oxford declined a reconciliation with Buckingham.

+Death

 In June 1624 he went to the Low Countries as colonel of a volunteer regiment of foot that was raised for the service of the Elector Palatine.
 He was present in June at the unsuccessful assault on Ter-heiden, in connection with the operations to relieve Breda but soon afterwards died at The Hague of fever.
 He was buried in Westminster Abbey on 25 July 1625.
 He left no issue, and was succeeded by a second cousin, Robert de Vere.
 An elegy to him was written by the poet Abraham Holland and published after Abraham Holland's death by his brother, the printer Henry Holland in a collection entitled Hollandi Posthuma.